Hontoon Island was badly damaged in 2022 by Hurricane Ian and is open for day use only.

 Camping and cabins at Hontoon Island State Park

 Because there are no cars and parking lots, the camp and cabin sites are among the prettiest you’ll find.
 They are situated in a shady hammock secluded from the busy waterfront.

 There are 12 campsites and six very basic cabins clustered around a central bath facility with hot showers and flush toilets.

 These aren’t luxury cabins; they are just one step above camping.
 There’s no heat or air conditioning, no kitchen and, like the campers, you walk to the central bathroom.
 The cabins have bunk beds with vinyl-covered mattresses and you bring your own sleeping bag (or linens.)

-The cabins are inexpensive ($30 a night for a four-bunk cabin; $35 for six bunks) and for us they provided a perfect option: The fun of being in the woods and cooking over a campfire, while guaranteeing we’d stay dry in a storm and be able to avoid mosquitoes.
+For us, these cabins are a perfect option: The fun of being in the woods and cooking over a campfire, while guaranteeing we’d stay dry in a storm and being able to avoid mosquitoes.
 (In March, there were none.)